Target Species

 Withdrawal periods

-Not to be used in sheep producing milk intended for human consumption.
+Sheep, horses: Not authorised for use in animals producing milk for human consumption.